 Highlights: Paths and walkways for easy strolling and relaxing.
 A center for environmental and horticultural education.
 Botanical gardens with large ornamental and native plant collections.
 Exceptional open space provided by Virginia's rolling Piedmont region.
 Three lakes provide serene views.
 Neatly-tended forest gardens.
 The iconic Korean Bell Garden.
 TULIPS (my favorite) and wildflowers.
 Great Blue Herons and waterlilies.
 Koi fish and turtles.

 Meadowlark is a bold, yet intimate space.
 It’s a Garden for education, conservation aesthetics, and community.
 Most importantly for some of us, it’s quiet and insulated from urbanity.
 This is a great destination for visitors of all types and can only be appreciated fully when one steps into its embrace.
-So stretch your legs, get some sunshine and enjoy the beauty of the Piedmont Hills.
+So stretch your legs, get some sunshine and enjoy the beauty of the Piedmont Hills on your next girl’s getaway or weekend couple’s trip!

 Green Spring Gardens